 In March 2019, JAGGAER announced the successful trialing of the world’s first AI-based algorithm for predicting the probability of on-time delivery of goods and materials in direct procurement.

 The JAGGAER OTD Predictor provides immediate information about the likelihood of delays to deliveries from suppliers, enabling supply chain managers to mitigate risks of disruptions to production flows and reduce the costs that these can cause.
 ZEISS, the internationally leading technology enterprise operating in the fields of optics and optoelectronics, has partnered with JAGGAER to ramp up the OTD Predictor.

 The algorithm predicts if an order will be delivered on time.
-In testing, the accuracy was greater than 95 percent, which potentially of huge and sustainable benefit to manufacturing companies, especially those that rely on just-in-time component and materials delivery.
+In testing, the accuracy was greater than 95 percent, which potentially of huge and sustainable benefit to manufacturing companies, especially those that rely on just-in-time components and materials delivery.
 By using the OTD Predictor, companies can identify where there is a risk of late delivery, and take actions to mitigate that risk, for example by spreading an order over a second or third source.

 The OTD Predictor was “trained” by feeding millions of line items through the algorithm to learn from previous events.
 It uses 50 separate data dimensions to predict outcomes.
 Its machine learning algorithms mean that these predictions should get even more accurate over time.